futtta/autoptimize/readme.txt

 = How does image optimization work? =

 When image optimization is on, Autoptimize will look for png, gif, jpeg (.jpg) files in image tags and in your CSS files that are loaded from your own domain and change the src (source) to the ShortPixel CDN for those.
+Important: this can only work for publicly available images, otherwise the image optimization proxy will not be able to get the image to optimize it, so firewalls or proxies or password protection or even hotlinking-prevention might break image optimization.

+= Can I use image optimization for my intranet/ protected site? =

+No; Image optimization depends on the ability of the external image optimization service to fetch the original image from your site, optimize it and save it on the CDN.
+If you images cannot be downloaded by anonymous visitors (due to firewall/ proxy/ password protection/ hotlinking-protection), image optimization will not work.

 = Where can I get more info on image optimization? =